 “I can’t remember who said it, but it’s stuck.
 Jimi Hendrix (all gods bless him to the nine known edges of the universe) gets maybe too much credit for defining what one could do, psychedelically, with an electric guitar, in 1967.
 Because it’s not as if The Pink Floyd‘s Syd Barrett wasn’t also unleashing gobsmackingly apocalyptic electrical storms.
 Maybe he didn’t have the licks, the elemental voodoo blues bubbling from his soul straight through his fingers … but he did have the angles, the great sheets of discord and noise that it was going to take to get this souped up, superlative noise clear of the earth’s orbit, off into the vastness of beyond, even if it was ultimately within (which in Syd’s case, would sadly prove a bottomless void).
 The rest of the band weren’t half bad either.”
 (Philip Random)

 “Dogs is the epic Pink Floyd track that you couldn’t put on when you and your high school friends all got high.
-You’d get maybe three minutes in and some idiot would say, ‘Let’s hear Dark Side instead.
+You’d get maybe three minutes in and some idiot would say, ‘Let’s hear side one of Dark Side instead.
 It’s so cool when all those clocks go off.’
 I came to really hate Dark Side because of those morons.
 Still do (sort of), or maybe I’m just allergic to it.
-None of that trouble with Dogs and its withering 17 minute rip into all things corporate, capitalist, evil – the cannibal eat or be eaten Darwinian reality that’s still so dominant in our world.
-And the thing is, it found eighteen year old me a very pivotal moment, forced a consciousness that I’d been flirting with anyway.
+I have none of that trouble with Dogs and its withering 17 minute rip into all things corporate, capitalist, evil.
+And the thing is, it found eighteen year old me at a pivotal moment, forced a consciousness that I’d been flirting with anyway.
 Something to do with just saying NO to every greed and conformist based assumption I’d been fed by every parent, teacher, coach, priest, expert I’d ever encountered.
 They’re all wrong, it shouted.
 Do what they say and you’re already dead, dragged down by a stone.
 Or as my friend Motron put it, Dogs is punk rock on acid, then slowed way down … but in a good way.”
 (PR)

 “As with pretty much every band or artist that lasts for more than a couple or three albums, there is more than one Pink Floyd.
 And much as I can say wonderful things about at least four of them, it’s the first I get most rapturous about.
 The Syd Barrett Floyd, the madly off in every imaginable direction Floyd (with equal emphasis on ‘madly’ and ‘every’ and ‘imaginable’).
 Call it psychedelic, I guess, but only if you mean the real stuff, drenched in Owsley grade LSD25 and spraying it in all directions, dosing everyone it touches, so it’s not a particular sound so much as an open door, or perhaps a collapsed dam.
 Whatever it is, you can perhaps hear it best in Astronomy Domine, side one track one of the first Pink Floyd album, and the only one to feature an intact (though even that’s arguable) Syd Barrett on vocals and guitar and overall sonic commitment toward the heart of the sun.”
 (Philip Random)